WebOrigami/docs/src/content/language/syntax.md

 ## Comments

-Comments start with a `#` sharp sign and extend to the end of the line
+Comments start with a `#` sharp sign and extend to the end of the line:

 ```
 # This is a comment
 ```

-## No reserved words
+## Reserved words

-The Origami expression language generally does not have reserved words.
-Exceptions:
+Generally speaking, the Origami expression language does not have reserved words, but:

 - Origami does include a number of built-in functions and values which will normally be in scope.
 All of them have names that start with an `@` at sign.
-If you can, you should avoid adopting names for your own functions or data members that begin with `@`.
+If you can, avoid adopting names for your own functions or data members that begin with `@`.
 - A few protocols like `https:` are reserved in URLs.

 Some of the Origami built-ins provide values which are normally reserved in a language, such as [@true](@true.html) and [@false](@false.html) values for true and false.